mx-c/ddr/circuitDesign.md

 ![PCB Final Design](./assets/pcb_final_design.png)

-Here is the real life output:
+Now you can go get [electronic supplies](./purchaseList.md#electronics-and-wiring-supplies) and [electronic tools])(./purchaseList.md#electronics-assets) and execute!
+Here is what it should look like:

 ![PCB_Real Commented](./assets/PCB_real_commented.jpeg)